 I’m using Archetype, do I need to do anything special?

 Yes, as Archetype is a third-party created data type you’ll need to include the appropriate data resolver.
-You simply include the data resolver in your site’s
+Include the data resolver in your site’s

 /bin/ folder and make sure you commit and push the file when you deploy your site.
 You can find the data resolver for Archetype here: Archetype.Courier